ArianeDucellier/arianeducellier.github.io/_pages/about.md

   - /about.html
 ---

-I am a research scientist at the [Institute for Health Metrics and Evaluation (IHME)](https://www.healthdata.org/).
+I am a postdoctoral researcher at the [Institute for Health Metrics and Evaluation (IHME)](https://www.healthdata.org/).
 I design and develop mathematical and statistical methods for population health statistical surveys.

 Previously, I was working on forecasting housing market indicators at [Zillow](https://www.zillowgroup.com).